Upstatement/ups-public-library/src/entries/what-is-css.md

 #### General sibling combinator: `~`

-The **general sibling combinator** selects siblings.
-This means that the second element comes _after_ the first (though not necessarily immediately), and both share the same parent.
+Selects all matching siblings.
+This means that the second element comes after the first (though not necessarily immediately), and both share the same parent.

 ```css
 .story-tease ~ img {